-As a top advisor to Bill and Hillary Clinton, Barack Obama and Joe Biden, Patti Solis Doyle provides a highly personal perspective on the two constituencies most likely to decide elections next year: women and Hispanics.
-When Patti started in politics, it was a man’s game, and campaigns tended to focus on issues that mattered most to white, middle-class voters.
+Patti Solis Doyle provides a highly personal perspective on the two constituencies most likely to decide elections next year: women and Hispanics.
+When she started in politics, it was a man’s game, and campaigns tended to focus on issues that mattered most to white, middle-class voters.
 “Women’s issues,” like family leave, were delegated to the candidates’ spouses, and Hispanic voters rarely decided a race.
-Twenty-five years later, Hispanics are America’s fastest-growing voting block and a deciding factor in nine states.
+Twenty-five years later, Hispanics are America’s fastest-growing voting block – and a deciding factor in nine states.
 Women are the principal breadwinners in 40% of American households, and our economy depends increasingly on helping them prosper in the workforce.
-Patti’s career helps tell the story of how these two groups emerged as political powers.
-A child of Mexican immigrants, Patti prospered in "old school" politics, earning scholarships to Northwestern, promising jobs at Chicago City Hall and an early role on Bill Clinton’s improbable campaign for President.
-But by working with Hillary Clinton through two terms in the White House, two senate campaigns and her presidential bid, Patti was part of a small team of women who recruited women and Hispanic candidates and championed policies that helped these two constituencies.
-During the 2008 general election, Patti continued this work with the Obama for America campaign as campaign manager for vice presidential nominee Joe Biden.
-During the 2012 election, Patti served as a senior advisor to the Obama-Biden campaign, focusing on women and Hispanic voters.
+Her career helps tell the story of how these two groups emerged as political powers.
+A child of Mexican immigrants, she earned a scholarship to Northwestern and got her start in politics working at Chicago City Hall and an early role on Bill Clinton’s improbable campaign for President.
+She served as a senior advisor to Hillary Clinton through two terms in the White House, two senate campaigns and her first presidential bid.
+She dedicated much of her time in politics to recruiting women and Hispanic candidates and championing policies that helped them.
+During the 2008 general election, she served as campaign manager for vice presidential nominee Joe Biden.
+During the 2012 election, she served as a senior advisor to the Obama-Biden campaign, focusing on women and Hispanic voters.